lydiabower/blog/_posts/2016-07-4-trussle-stories-the-reverend.md

 author: Oli West
 author_twitter: oliwesbiz
 excerpt: "It’s a church reverend who begins our Trussle Stories series, shedding light on the \tmany people who chose Trussle for a more straightforward mortgage experience."
-thumbnail_filename: Ant_square.jpeg
+thumbnail_filename: Ant_square.jpg
 title: 'Trussle Stories: The Reverend'
 ---
-{% include image/left.html filename="Church.jpeg" %}
+{% include image/left.html filename="Church.jpg" %}

 At Trussle we put our customers first.
 We speak with them regularly to find out why they choose our online service to get a mortgage instead of their bank or a traditional high-street adviser.